2025 Czech government Bitcoin scandal: Identification of Bitcoin origin

+Resignation of Minister Blažek

+Minister of Justice Pavel Blažek (left) resigned from the government following a scandal; he was succeeded by Eva Decroix (right).

+After media scrutiny, Minister Blažek resigned on 30 May 2025, citing a desire to avoid compromising the governing coalition's standing four months ahead of the parliamentary elections.
+Blažek's deputy, Radomír Daňhel, also stepped down from his position.
+In response to the developments, Prime Minister Fiala announced that he would convene the National Security Council to address the situation.

 Bitcoin confiscation

+Seizure and disclosure

-The National Headquarters Against Organized Crime (NCOZ) seized the first 50 Bitcoins on April 4, 2025, however the Ministry of Justice did not officially learn of this until May 26, when Jiřikovský's lawyer, Kárim Titz, sent the seizure protocol to the ministry.
-According to a chronological overview published by Eva Decroix, panic broke out at the Ministry of Justice after May 23.
-The case was made public on May 28th, 2025.
+The National Headquarters Against Organized Crime (NCOZ) seized the first 50 bitcoins on 4 April 2025; however, the Ministry of Justice did not officially learn of this until May 26, when Jiřikovský's lawyer, Kárim Titz, sent the seizure protocol to the ministry.
+The Ministry of Justice reportedly experienced urgent internal communications regarding the bitcoins' legal status and origin verification.
+A chronological overview published by Eva Decroix describes urgent concern within the ministry.
+The case was made public on 28 May 2025.

+Sale of seized Bitcoins

-Kirill Juran, the legal representative of two clients who received the Bitcoins from the state, said that the clients did not receive any information from the state regarding the origin of the cryptocurrency coins.
-The purchase agreement did not contain information about the addresses from which the Bitcoin originated.
-The clients did not receive the full amount from the state on June 11, 2025.
+Kirill Juran, legal representative of two clients who received the bitcoins from the state, said his clients did not receive any information from the state regarding the origin of the cryptocurrency coins.
+The purchase agreement did not contain information about the addresses from which they originated.
+The clients did not receive the full amount from the state on 11 June 2025.
 Juran pointed out that the state did not want to issue another purchase agreement to complete the transfer of the entire amount.
-At the same time, he criticized the statement that no one had been harmed in the case, because in his opinion, the people who bought Bitcoins from the state were the most harmed.
-He did not rule out legal proceedings against the state for the damage incurred, which he estimated at half a billion Czech koruna at a price of USD 200,000 per 1 BTC.
+At the same time, he criticized the statement that no one had been harmed in the case, arguing that, the people who bought bitcoins from the state were the most harmed.
+He did not rule out legal proceedings against the state for the damage incurred, which he estimated at half a billion Czech koruna, depending on the market price of bitcoin.

+Legal disputes and buyer claims

-According to Juran, his clients did not know in advance which Bitcoin addresses the coins would arrive from.
-If his clients sued the state for "defective performance," he believes it would create a new form of Czech case law.
+According to Juran, his clients did not know beforehand which bitcoin addresses the coins would arrive from.
+If his clients sued the state for "defective performance", he believes it would create a new form of Czech case law.
 In an interview with Echo24, Juran confirmed that on June 16, 2025, the state was in default on a payment of 60 BTC.
 Juran described the publication of the names of his clients and Jiřikovský's family members in the Czech media as "completely outrageous."